dxw/playbook/src/user-research/how-we-do-user-research.md

 relevant project, for example in a spreadsheet in a Research subfolder.
 We limit access to just the colleagues who need to use them to help people participate.

-The Google Drive Help Center has a useful guide on ways to [stop, limit, or change sharing of files and folders](https://support.google.com/drive/answer/2494893).
+The Google Drive Help Centre has a useful guide on ways to [stop, limit, or change sharing of files and folders](https://support.google.com/drive/answer/2494893).

 When using an online questionnaire tool to recruit and screen participants,